A-Z of health

-A blood test is when a sample of blood is taken for testing in a laboratory.
+A blood test is taking a sample of blood for testing in a laboratory.
 Blood tests have a wide range of uses and are one of the most common types of medical test.

 For example, a blood test can be used to:

 - confirm the presence of a bacterial or viral infection

 - see how well certain organs, such as the liver and kidneys, are functioning

 - screen for certain genetic conditions such as cystic fibrosis or spinal muscular atrophy

 Read about some common types of blood test.

 Most blood tests only take a few minutes to complete and are carried out at your GP surgery or local hospital.

 Preparing for a blood test